genia-dev/GeniA/README.md

 ## Introduction

-While ChatGPT and CoPilot have garnered significant attention for their ability to assist with writing new code, we, as software engineers, understand that coding is merely one facet of our daily responsibilities.
+While ChatGPT and CoPilot have garnered significant attention for their ability to assist with writing new code, as software engineers, we understand that coding is merely one aspect of our daily responsibilities and AI present many additional opportunities to minimize bolier plate, time wasters and cross team dependencies.

-GeniA offers assistance with:

-- **R&D**: Deployment, troubleshooting, log summarisation, build initiation, PR digesting.
-- **FinOps**: Reporting on unused resources, optimising cloud expenditure.
-- **SecOps**: Vulnerability checks, temporary production permissions.
-- **SRE**: Service usage monitoring, service optimisation.
-- **DevOps**: Scaling services, managing EC2 instances and cron jobs, coding utilities.
+### GeniA is 100% open source!

+Built with love by engineers for engineers, our goal is to help teams harnest the power of LLMs to boost how fast you can go!

+#### GeniA is Production grade

+we have set ourselves the goal of building a production-grade software right off the bat.
+Now, you can start working with GeniA in production by installing the GeniA container, integrate it into your team's Slack channel, and let it land on its feet running.

 ### Envision a virtual collaborator facilitating you with:

 #### Research & Development Scenarios
+Deployment, troubleshooting, log summarisation, build initiation, PR digesting
 * `Deploy your k8s-based service to staging/production using Argo`
 * `Investigate the cause of the last Argo deployment failure`
 * `Summarize the recent logs from your Node.js service`